My LinkedIn conversation with Dewi Evans

 The pug is in a bad way.
 But we knew that before.
 Packer Study 2 data:

-W.out BOAS
+W.out BOASWith BOAS

-Not Pug
+Not Pug9230

 Table 3: The Pug almost always has BOAS.
 The majority of non-Pugs don’t.